 Outback offers coaching sessions for parents.
 These sessions teach them how to best handle family relationships when their child comes home from camp.
 It is difficult for teens to make a meaningful change in their life when everything else stays the same.
 Outback tries to make that transition as easy as possible.

-Outback teaches parents through clinical webinars, the skills they need to better care for their teen when they come back.
+Outback teaches parents through clinical webinars, the skills they need to better care for their children when they come back.

 This ignores the other relationships a child has in their day-to-day lives.
-From extended family to teachers to friends and neighbors, everyone will benefit from the skills the child learns in therapy.
+From extended family to teachers to friends and neighbors, everyone will benefit from the skills these young people learn in therapy.
 But no one benefits as much as the teen who is now better prepared for life.

 Outback has made a child assessment survey to answer that exact question.